Classic Cycling Climbs of the French Alps

-You should plan to arrive at your chalet accommodation after 2.30pm on arrival day and leave by 11am on your departure day.
-If you wish to leave luggage at the chalet before 2.30pm on the arrival day, this can be arranged but we ask that notice is given prior to the date of your scheduled arrival.
+You should plan to arrive at your chalet accommodation after 2.30 pm on arrival day and leave by 11 am on your departure day.
+If you wish to leave luggage at the chalet before 2.30 pm on the arrival day, this can be arranged but we ask that notice is given before the date of your scheduled arrival.

 16. USE OF HOT-TUB

-Guests use the hot-tub at our accommodation at their own risk and the Company can accept no responsibility for accidents/injuries sustained while using these facilities.
+Guests use the hot tub at our accommodation at their own risk and the Company can accept no responsibility for accidents/injuries sustained while using these facilities.
 Children must be supervised at all times.
-The Hot-tub is normally out of use for at least one day per week while they are cleaned.
-Should any leisure facility become unavailable for any reason, we cannot guarantee being able to repair or replace it during your holiday, and do not offer compensation for inconvenience or curtailed use in such an event.
+The Hot-tub is normally out of use for at least one day per week for cleaning cleaned.
+Should any leisure facility become unavailable for any reason, we cannot guarantee we will be able to repair or replace it during your holiday and do not offer compensation for inconvenience or curtailed use in such an event.

 17. FOOD ALLERGIES

-For our catered chalet programme we have a well-developed Food Allergy Policy in place, with a view to avoiding any allergic reaction incidents, and shall exercise reasonable care to avoid specified food and drink ingredients if special diets are agreed at the time of booking and confirmed in writing (by email or registered post) at least 14 days prior to the scheduled arrival date.
-However, in choosing to stay with us, you accept the following facts: that no food allergy system can ever provide a 100% guarantee against any contact with a specified foodstuff; that items such as eggs, dairy products and nuts are constantly present in chalet kitchens and dining areas; that our staff cannot police what snacks third parties, including other guests, may bring into contact with the allergic person.
+For our catered chalet program we have a well-developed Food Allergy Policy in place, to avoid any allergic reaction incidents, and shall exercise reasonable care to avoid specified food and drink ingredients if special diets are agreed upon at the time of booking and confirmed in writing (by email or registered post) at least 14 days before the scheduled arrival date.
+However, in choosing to stay with us, you accept the following facts: that no food allergy system can ever provide a 100% guarantee against any contact with a specified foodstuff; that items such as eggs, dairy products, and nuts are constantly present in chalet kitchens and dining areas; that our staff cannot police what snacks third parties, including other guests, may bring into contact with the allergic person.

 18. INTERNET ACCESS

 Complimentary internet access via wifi is available in our chalets.
-Please note, however, that we cannot guarantee continuous and uninterrupted internet connection due to technical circumstance out of our control.
-Internet is intended for straight-forward web browsing and checking of e-mails, it is NOT for live streaming or downloads (including music & films).
+Please note, however, that we cannot guarantee continuous and uninterrupted internet connection due to technical circumstances out of our control.
+Internet is intended for straightforward web browsing and checking of e-mails, it is NOT for live streaming or downloads (including music & films).